Arcadia-Science/arcadiathemeR/README.md

 To use the custom fonts you need to download the `TTF` formatted font files and place in the `Users/YOURUSERNAME/Library/Fonts/` directory.
+You can also download the fonts and double click on them to install using FontBook with Mac OS.
 Check out the Arcadia Science Brand Assets page in Notion to find these.
 This should only need to be performed once even if the package is updated over time.
 These steps and functionality have only been confirmed to work on Mac OS.

 ## Usage

-See the full vignette (TBD)

 To access the functions in the arcadiathemeR package, load with: